tuhinjubcse/ArgReframingNAACL2021/README.md

           pip install allennlp==1.0.0

-After model is finetuned use python finalent.py to generate Test data and model output for ENTRUST is in fairseq/testdata/ folder
+After model is finetuned use python finalent.py to generate Test data and model output for ENTRUST and various systems is in fairseq/testdata/ folder Input partisanfinal.source fallaciesfinal.source Output for ENTRUST partisanfinal.hypo fallaciesfinal.hypo

 If you use any data or code please cite us